getsynq/synq-sqlmesh/README.md

 **2. `SYNQ_TOKEN` not set or invalid**

-- The `SYNQ_TOKEN` environment variable is required for uploading data to Synq.
+- The `SYNQ_TOKEN` environment variable is required for uploading data to SYNQ.
-- If you see an error like `SYNQ_TOKEN environment variable is not set`, obtain a token from the Synq UI and set it:
+- If you see an error like `SYNQ_TOKEN environment variable is not set`, obtain a token from the SYNQ UI and set it:
   ```bash
   export SYNQ_TOKEN=<your_token>
   ```